Skip to content

 '[PERF] ${widget.name} rebuilt $_buildCount times. '

-'Last build took ${_stopwatch.elapsedMilliseconds}ms'
+'Last build: ${_stopwatch.elapsedMilliseconds}ms'

 );